- What is Ripple?

 Lastly, although both projects are open source, XRP was created and distributed by a privately-owned company, whereas Bitcoin is not owned by any one individual or organisation.

-XRP aims to improve upon the way that banks and individuals transact money across borders.
+XRP aims to improve how banks and individuals transact money across borders.
 Let’s explore what sets XRP apart from other digital assets, as well as some challenges that it is trying to overcome.

 Advantages

-- Low Fees: Using XRP for cross-border transactions eliminates the need for a third-party intermediary (such as a bank).
+- Low fees: Using XRP for cross-border transactions eliminates the need for a third-party intermediary (such as a bank), resulting in fees far less than $0.01.
 Users in different countries can transact while avoiding currency conversion fees often charged by banks.
 If using traditional methods, these fees can reach as high as US$50 in some cases.

-- Fast Transaction Times: Cross-border transactions are often subject to a stricter review process than transactions made within a country’s borders.
-Financial institutions often will delay a transaction until this process is completed.
+- Fast transaction times: Cross-border transactions are often subject to a stricter review process than transactions made within a country’s borders.
+Financial institutions often will often delay a transaction until this process is completed.
 The Ripple network can facilitate highly liquid transactions without the need for an institutional go-between, making it a much faster option to send money between countries.
+Further, the network can handle up to 1,500 transactions per second, settling each in less than 5 seconds.

-- Staying Power: XRP has been in existence for 10 years, only 3 years shy of Bitcoin’s introduction to the public.
+- Staying power: XRP has been in existence for 12 years, only three years shy of Bitcoin’s introduction to the public.
 While other altcoins have come and gone during these early days of crypto, XRP seems to have a considerable Lindy Effect, creating a staying power through every bear market it survives.
-Although past performance is in no way an indicator of future results, XRP’s ability to endure market swings is a feature that suggests it isn’t going away anytime soon.
+Although past performance does not indicate future results, XRP’s ability to endure market swings is a feature that suggests it isn’t going away anytime soon.

 Disadvantages

-- Circulating Supply Control: Compared to other crypto projects, which may release coins through mining or other methods, Ripple has more influence over the value of XRP, choosing when and how more coins are released.
-With this level of control, one could argue that Ripple is the principal market maker for XRP, using the sales of the asset to maintain the XRP Ledger and Ripple’s other technologies.
+- Circulating supply control: Compared to other crypto projects, which may release coins through mining or other methods, Ripple has more influence over the value of XRP, choosing when more coins are released.
+With Ripple controlling over 55% of the total XRP supply, one could argue that Ripple is the principal market maker for XRP, using the sales of the asset to maintain the XRP Ledger and Ripple’s other technologies.
 With Ripple controlling over 55% of the total XRP supply, is not far from plausible to some.

 Way back in 2004, before Satoshi Nakamoto and Bitcoin, Ryan Fugger created Ripplepay.
 Ripplepay was in concept what Ripple is today—a network that facilitates cross-border transactions—just without blockchain technology.